Skip to main content

 • The gameplay remains enjoyable and nostalgic, providing a fun local co-op experience that many players cherish.

-• The emulation has some technical issues, including glitches and crashes that can disrupt gameplay.
+• The emulation has some technical issues, including glitches and crashes, particularly with the Simple Launcher.

 • music